k78ma/quartz/content/CS/Problems/Ternary Tree Paths.md

 ![[Ternary Tree Paths.png|396]]

 ## Solution
-This is a [[Depth First Search|DFS]] problem where we want to track a state; in this case, the state is `path`, which we use to keep track of the nodes we have visited to reach the current node and use it to construct our solution when we reach leaf nodes.
+This is a [[DSA Depth First Search|DFS]] problem where we want to track a state; in this case, the state is `path`, which we use to keep track of the nodes we have visited to reach the current node and use it to construct our solution when we reach leaf nodes.

 ```python
 def ternary_tree_paths(root: Node) -> List[str]: